Date: July 17, 2019

 Location: National Press Club, Washington, D.C.

-On Wednesday, July 17th, 2019, Prevent Blindness will host the 8th Annual Focus on Eye Health National Summit at the National Press Club in Washington, DC.
+On Wednesday, July 17th, 2019, Prevent Blindness hosted the 8th Annual Focus on Eye Health National Summit at the National Press Club in Washington, DC.

 The Focus on Eye Health National Summit has become a key venue to elevate the national dialogue among diverse stakeholder groups around vision and significant public health issues such as surveillance, access, prevention messaging, service integration, program development and dissemination of best practices.
 The Summit allows its participants to develop new collaborations, integrate new vision health messages and procedures into their outreach, and improve lines of communication with internal and external partners.